komefai/PS4Macro.MarvelHeroesOmega/README.md

 - Display health
 - Display spirit (blue only)
 - Auto heal at a certain %
+- Walk around map (experimental)
-- Blindly attack when enemy is detected
+- Lock target and attack when an enemy is detected

 ## Usage